-Fast Radio Bursts (FRBs) are intense, millisecond-duration flashes of radio light that appear to be arising from other galaxies [94, 95, 96, 97], typically flashing only once but some fraction of FRBs appear to repeat [98].
+Fast Radio Bursts (FRBs) are intense, millisecond-duration flashes of radio light that appear to be arising from other galaxies [96, 97, 98, 99], typically flashing only once but some fraction of FRBs appear to repeat [100].
 As pulsed extragalactic radio sources, we can use observed properties like dispersion, scattering, and Faraday rotation effects to infer the density, magnetization, turbulent properties about the media between us and the source: including the ionized components of the circumgalactic medium, intergalactic medium, Milky Way and its halo.
 However, to use this information effectively we must first know the distance to the source, which comes from identifying a host galaxy via sub-arcsecond localization of an FRB.

-So far the FRB phenomenon appears exclusively in the radio [95, 99], although there is still a vast discovery space; only recently (since 2017) have experiments begun that can precisely localize FRBs in real-time.
+So far the FRB phenomenon appears exclusively in the radio [97, 101], although there is still a vast discovery space; only recently (since 2017) have experiments begun that can precisely localize FRBs in real-time.
 It is both the localization and the real-time aspect that allow prompt follow-up of an unambiguous target.
 Because of this, there have been only a few concerted searches for multi-wavelength and multi-messenger events, all resulting in non-detections.
-This includes searches for multi-wavelength afterglow emission across the electromagnetic spectrum [100, 101], searching for coincident GW events with LIGO [102] and searching for neutrino events [103].
-Compounding the issue is the fact that we still do not know what progenitor(s) or physical phenomenon gives rise to FRB emission, and therefore do not have specific expectations for multi-wavelength phenomena, that data will provide critical constraints on the \gtrsim 50 progenitor models that have been published for FRBs, giving us the most direct way to answer the simple, but fundamental question: "what makes FRBs?"
+This includes searches for multi-wavelength afterglow emission across the electromagnetic spectrum [102, 103], searching for coincident GW events with LIGO [104] and searching for neutrino events [105].
+Compounding the issue is the fact that we still do not know what progenitor(s) or physical phenomenon gives rise to FRB emission, and therefore do not have specific expectations for multi-wavelength or gravitational-wave/neutrino emissions.
+However, if FRBs are detectable as multi-messenger or multi-wavelength phenomena, that data will provide critical constraints on the \gtrsim 50 progenitor models that have been published for FRBs, giving us the most direct way to answer the simple, but fundamental question: "what makes FRBs?"